-The Board determined that our CEO should be rewarded due to her successful leadership in executing our long-standing strategic initiatives during fiscal 2019 and 2020 as described under "CEO's Leadership & Strategic Vision" beginning on page 40 above.
+The Board determined that our CEO should be rewarded due to her successful leadership in executing our longstanding strategic initiatives during fiscal 2019 and 2020 as described under "CEO's Leadership & Strategic Vision" beginning on page 40 above.
 The Board awarded our CEO a portion (below target) of her 2019 LTIP target number of shares based on a methodology that took into account (i) the Company's performance under the pre-established performance metrics for the 2019 LTIP award in the first year of the performance period (fiscal 2019) and (ii) the Company's performance relative to companies in its Peer Group in the second year of the performance period (fiscal 2020):

-Performance Measures Number of Target Shares Company results achieved for the first half (50%) of the 2019 LTIP performance period (fiscal 2019) under pre-established performance metrics: • 50% - Adjusted EPS Fiscal 2019 • 25% - Adjusted Operating Margin 139% x 50% @ 70% of target shares • 25% - Adjusted ROIC Pre-pandemic performance = 139% of target shares A relative TSR modifier applied to the 70% of target shares determined above: Fiscal 2020 In lieu of 0% for fiscal 2020 or excluding the pandemic period entirely, for fiscal 2020, the Board determined to use a performance metric that it had used in prior performance-based equity awards - a relative total stockholder return ("TSR") modifier The Board took the Company's fiscal 2020 TSR ranking relative to its Peer Group - the 68 th percentile - and used it as a modifier of the 70% of target shares determined above TSR PercentilePercentage Modifier (%)9020075150551003050<300The Company's TSR ranking in the 68 th percentile of its Peer Group results in a 133% percentage modifier (by interpolation)133% x 70% @ 93% of target shares
+Performance Measures Number of Target Shares Fiscal 2019 Company results achieved for the first half (50%) of the 2019 LTIP performance period (fiscal 2019) under pre-established performance metrics: • 50% - Adjusted EPS • 25% - Adjusted Operating Margin • 25% - Adjusted ROIC Pre-pandemic performance = 139% of target shares 139% x 50% \cong 70% of target shares Fiscal 2020 In lieu of 0% for fiscal 2020 or excluding the pandemic period entirely, for fiscal 2020, the Board determined to use a performance metric that it had used in prior performance-based equity awards - a relative total stockholder return ("TSR") modifier The Board took the Company's fiscal 2020 TSR ranking relative to its Peer Group - the 68th percentile - and used it as a modifier of the 70% of target shares determined above A relative TSR modifier applied to the 70% of target shares determined above:

-• Based on the foregoing, the Board determined to award our CEO 90% of the target number of shares under her 2019 LTIP award.

-• To further bolster our Board's and our shareholders' strong desire to promote the retention of our CEO, the Board added a one-year holding requirement to the shares awarded under her 2019 LTIP award.
+- Based on the foregoing, the Board determined to award our CEO 90% of the target number of shares under her 2019 LTIP award. - To further bolster our Board's and our shareholders' strong desire to promote the retention of our CEO, the Board added a one-year holding requirement to the shares awarded under her 2019 LTIP award.